Pretty Little Wigs By Hollie

 Thank you so much for purchasing your Pretty Little Wigs By Hollie Wig!

 Please check everything is looking perfect and you are completely happy with your unit upon arrival.
-If you have any questions or need any help please get in touch right away.
+If you have any questions or need any help please check out our very useful FAQ page.
+If your query cannot be answered from the FAQ page then please get in touch right away.

-The Wig Bible is here for you to be confident and comfortable with your wig - everything you need to know in one place.
+The Aftercare guide is here for you to be confident and comfortable with your wig - everything you need to know in one place.

 Please bare the following information in mind before removing tags and lace -